Tantura massacre

-Oral testimonies by surviving Palestinians were met by skepticism.
-A corroborative 1998 thesis by an Israeli Haifa University graduate Theodore Katz, who interviewed Israeli veterans and survivors, was also met with denial.
-In a 2022 Israeli documentary film called Tantura, several Israeli veterans interviewed said they had witnessed a massacre at Tantura after the village had surrendered.
-In 2023, Forensic Architecture published its commissioned investigation of the area and concluded that there were three potential gravesites in the area of the Tel Dor beach that were connected to a massacre.

 After the massacre, most of the village was destroyed and its residents were expelled, forming a part of the broader expulsion of Palestinians during the 1948 war and the Nakba.
 Many of the women and children were transported to the nearby town of Furaydis.
 The Israeli kibbutz and beach resort of Nahsholim was established on the site of the depopulated village.
 The victims were buried in mass graves, one of them presently beneath a parking lot for the nearby Tel Dor beach.

+Initially, there were few reports of the massacre and oral testimonies by surviving Palestinians were met by skepticism by some historians.
+A 1998 thesis by an Israeli Haifa University graduate who interviewed Israeli veterans and survivors, brought international attention to the massacre and caused an academic debate and controversy.
+The Israeli New Historians, most prominently Ilan Pappe, affirmed that a massacre had taken place.
+In a 2022 Israeli documentary film called Tantura, several Israeli veterans interviewed said they had witnessed a massacre at Tantura after the village had surrendered.
+In 2023, Forensic Architecture published its commissioned investigation of the area and concluded that there were three potential gravesites in the area of the Tel Dor beach that were connected to a massacre.